 Atisha Guesthouse – in the alleyway underneath Chopsticks restaurant, near Bon Appetit cafe.
 I paid 400 rupees (AUD$8) for a private room with bathroom, on the ground floor (the upper floors were 500-800 rupees).

 I think I tried every cafe in Leh and spent days cafe hopping while I waited for transport and to catch up on photo editing and writing.
-My top picks are:
+My top picks for food in Leh are:

 Bon Appetit Cafe and French Bakery – my go-to for breakfast as it was just 100m from where I was staying but the staff are super friendly and by the end of my time in Leh they knew my order before I’d even sat down.
 Large menu, offering Indian, South Indian, Israeli and Western food